 It provides predictability and certainty about sources and levels of funding.
 The Policy also explains how the Council has undertaken an analysis of its funding needs.
-The draft Revenue and Financing Policy can be viewed here: xxxxxxxxxxxxxxxxxxxxxxxx
+The draft Revenue and Financing Policy can be viewed here: link to be added